- Dr. Bhushan Bhole, Delhi

 - Follow diet & exercise guidelines

-- Keep all appointments with health care team
+- Keep all appointments with the health care team

 - Stay involved in healthy activities, including relaxing and spending time with family & friends